Hank Greenberg: Honors

+In addition to being named AL MVP in 1935 and 1940, Greenberg was also named The Sporting News Most Valuable Player in both years.

-Greenberg was elected to National Baseball Hall of Fame in 1956 on his ninth ballot, garnering 85% of the votes.
-He was the first Jewish player elected to the Hall of Fame.
+Greenberg was elected to the National Baseball Hall of Fame in 1956 on his ninth ballot, garnering 85% of the votes.
+He became the first Jewish player inducted into the Hall of Fame.

+Greenberg was subsequently inducted into the Michigan Sports Hall of Fame in 1958, the International Jewish Sports Hall of Fame in 1979, and the National Jewish Sports Hall of Fame in 1995.

 On June 12, 1983, the Detroit Tigers retired Greenberg's number 5 during "Greenberg-Gehringer Day" at Tiger Stadium, along with former teammate Charlie Gehringer's number 2.
 Both Greenberg and Gehringer attended the ceremony.
 In 1999, he was ranked No. 37 by The Sporting News on its list of "Baseball's 100 Greatest Players", and was a nominee for the Major League Baseball All-Century Team the same year.
 In 2020, Greenberg was ranked by The Athletic at No. 67 on its "Baseball 100" list, complied by sportswriter Joe Posnanski.

-Greenberg was elected to the Michigan Sports Hall of Fame in 1958.
-Additionally, he was elected to the International Jewish Sports Hall of Fame in 1979, and to the National Jewish Sports Hall of Fame in 1995.

 In 2013, the Bob Feller Act of Valor Award honored Greenberg as one of 37 Baseball Hall of Fame members for his service in the United States Army Air Force during World War II.

 In 2006, Greenberg was featured on a United States postage stamp.
 The stamp is one of a block of four honoring "baseball sluggers", the others being Mickey Mantle, Mel Ott, and Roy Campanella.

 In 1998, Greenberg was the subject of a documentary which was directed and written by Aviva Kempner entitled The Life and Times of Hank Greenberg.
 In 2010, he was again one of the main subjects of the film Jews and Baseball: An American Love Story, alongside Hall of Famer Sandy Koufax of the Los Angeles Dodgers.
 The film was directed by Peter Miller and written by Ira Berkow.

 In May 2024, the U.S. House of Representatives passed a house resolution which recognized the contributions of Jewish Americans in wake of rising antisemitism in the country.
 Greenberg, along with Koufax, were one of a handful of people who was singled out in the resolution by name.